 He heard that three wise men were going to visit Jesus.
 They had seen a very bright star in the night sky, and were going to follow it.
 They knew that it was shining right over the manger.

 The three wise men travelled at night, following the bright star.
 Finally they arrived, and gave the baby Jesus lots of presents.
-There was gold, and frankincense and myrrh to make him smell nice.
+They gave gold, frankincense and myrrh – to make him smell nice.

 The men worshipped Jesus, and thanked God for sending him to the world.

-And they did, so Herod never found out where Jesus was.
+They did, and so Herod never found out where Jesus was.